yslianTim/rhbm_gem/README.md

 - **DatabaseManager** wraps the SQLite database.
 DAO objects are created via `DataObjectDAOFactoryRegistry` and cached for reuse.

 Together these managers keep data loading and persistence separate from command logic.

+## Tests

+The test suite automatically includes any immediate subdirectory of `tests/` containing a `CMakeLists.txt`.
+To add a new set of tests, create a new folder under `tests` with its own `CMakeLists.txt`.